show_page.php1 : dp04.jpg

 HISTORY: Incidental finding at necropsy

-HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally and randomly affecting approximately 15% of the hepatic parenchyma are scattered, variably sized, up to 4mm, granulomas characterized by a central area of eosinophilic cellular and karyorrhectic debris (lytic necrosis) admixed with abundant degenerate eosinophils and neutrophils and a variable amount of basophilic material (mineral), surrounded by moderate numbers of epithelioid macrophages, eosinophils and few multinucleated giant cells, further surrounded by plasma cells, lymphocytes, few fibroblasts, and minimal fibrous connective tissue.
-Adjacent hepatocytes are frequently pale with swollen cytoplasm (degenerate), or, less commonly, shrunken with hypereosinophilic cytoplasm and pyknosis (necrotic).
-Multifocally associated with granulomas or randomly scattered within the parenchyma are round to oval apicomplexan merocysts ranging from 300-1800 um in diameter lined by a thin, eosinophilic, hyaline capsule and filled with multiple 25X50um, oval to elongate to irregular schizonts that are each lined by a 2um eosinophilic capsule that imparts an internally septate appearance to the merocyts, and are filled with abundant 2-3 um basophilic merozoites.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally and randomly affecting approximately 15% of the hepatic parenchyma are scattered, variably sized, up to 4mm, granulomas characterized by a central area of eosinophilic cellular and karyorrhectic debris (lytic necrosis) admixed with abundant degenerate eosinophils and neutrophils and a variable amount of basophilic material (mineral), surrounded by moderate numbers of epithelioid macrophages, eosinophils and few multinucleated giant cells, further surrounded by plasma cells, lymphocytes, few fibroblasts, and minimal fibrous connective tissue (granuloma).
+Adjacent hepatocytes are frequently pale with swollen cytoplasm (degenerate), swollen with lacy cytoplasm (glycogen), or, less commonly, shrunken with hypereosinophilic cytoplasm and pyknosis (necrotic).
+Multifocally associated with granulomas or randomly scattered within the parenchyma are round to oval apicomplexan merocysts ranging from 300-1800 µm in diameter lined by a thin, eosinophilic, hyaline capsule and filled with multiple 25X50 µm, oval to elongate to irregular schizonts that are each lined by a 2 µm eosinophilic capsule that imparts an internally septate appearance to the merocyts, and are filled with abundant 2-3 µm basophilic merozoites.
 Larger, more mature merocysts that are undergoing various stages of degeneration or rupture have a large, central cavitation that contains fibrillary, eosinophilic material and scattered, often peripheralized basophilic merozoites.
 There are low numbers of portal and periportal lymphocytes and plasma cells.
 Scattered Kupffer cells and hepatocytes contain brown granular pigment (hemosiderin).

-MORPHOLOGIC DIAGNOSIS: Liver: Granulomas, eosinophilic, multiple, random, with protozoal merocysts, etiology consistent with Hepatocystis kochi, African green monkey (Cercopithecus aethiops), nonhuman primate.
+MORPHOLOGIC DIAGNOSIS: Liver: Granulomas, eosinophilic, multifocal, random, with protozoal merocysts, African green monkey (Cercopithecus aethiops), nonhuman primate.

 ETIOLOGIC DIAGNOSIS: Hepatic hepatocystosis